Edmonton-Castle Downs: 1997

-2001 general election
+2001

-2004 general election and judicial recount
+2004 judicial recount

 The 2004 election saw a field of five candidates.
 Incumbent Thomas Lukaszuk was running for his second term in office after winning a close race in 2001.
 Chris Kibermannis was chosen as the Liberal candidate.
 He was a former draft pick for the Winnipeg Jets and a welder by trade.
 The NDP chose Peter Cross, who is a small business owner working as a graphics artist and long time Edmonton resident.

 Rounding out the field of candidates, the Alberta Alliance running their first campaign acclaimed candidate Colin Presizniuk and Social Credit run candidate Ross Korpi.
 Presizniuk is a high-profile Edmonton area accountant and consultant who runs Presizniuk and Associates.

 The 2004 election proved to very contentious.
 On election night returns for the district had Liberal candidate Chris Kibermanis winning an incredibly tight race by three votes over Progressive Conservative incumbent Thomas Lukaszuk.
 The race split the riding's 79 precincts with Kibermanis winning 43 to Lukaszuk's 36.
 The poll by poll numbers show the race was evenly divided across the board as no candidate was particularly strong in a geographic area.
 The other three candidates were only a marginal factor with the race polarizing between the Progressive Conservatives and the Liberals.
 NDP candidate Peter Cross made a respectable but distant third place showing.
 He gained votes for his party winning a slightly higher plurality, but decreasing in percentage of popular vote over the 2001 results.

 At the bottom of the field, the Alberta Alliance candidate Colin Presizniuk took about 5% of the popular vote.
 His results were consistent with the party's showing in other Edmonton districts.
 The Social Credit party running their first candidate in the riding since 1997, saw a significant decrease in support as Ross Korpi barely registered with voters.